‘General Hospital’ Spoilers For The Next Two Weeks: Franco Is Outraged, Burton Returns As Patient 6?

 Michael Makes A Move That Stuns Nelle

-Meanwhile, Carly (Laura Wright) talks to her son Michael (Chad Duell) about allegations that Nelle (Chloe Lanier) murdered her fiancé.
+Meanwhile, Carly (Laura Wright) talks to her son Michael (Chad Duell) about allegations that Nelle (Chloe Lanier) murdered her fiance.
 She warns Michael not to believe when Nelle presents her own side of the story.
 However, Michael tries to fend off his mother’s intrusion in his love life.

 General Hospital spoilers for the week of September 25 from Daytime Royalty tease that Michael makes a bold move concerning his relationship with Nelle.
 The move leaves Nelle stunned.
 Michael tries to convince her it is the right thing to do.